 The hearing officer or administrative panel shall, within three school days after the hearing, determine whether to recommend expulsion of the student to the Board.
-If expulsion is not recommended, the expulsion proceeding shall be terminated and the student shall be immediately reinstated and permitted to return to the classroom instructional program from which the referral was made, unless another placement is requested in writing by the student's parent/guardian/educational rights holder.
-Before the student's placement decision is made by his/her the student's parent/guardian/educational rights holder, the Superintendent or designee shall consult with the parent/guardian/educational rights holder and district staff, including the student's teachers, regarding other placement options for the student in addition to the option to return to the classroom instructional program from which the student's expulsion referral was made.
+If expulsion is not recommended, the expulsion proceeding shall be terminated and the student shall be immediately reinstated and permitted to return to the classroom instructional program from which the referral was made, unless another placement is requested in writing by the student's parent/guardian.
+Before the student's placement decision is made by the student's parent/guardian, the Superintendent or designee shall consult with the parent/guardian and district staff, including the student's teachers, regarding other placement options for the student in addition to the option to return to the classroom instructional program from which the student's expulsion referral was made.
 The decision to not recommend expulsion shall be final.